VitaminDDawg/facebook_fullscreen_vuln/README.md

 (Simple test with attached w3schools fullscreen css example html.
 Will send the html/js/css from the example video if it is needed)

-1. Host test html file
+1. Host test html file (or https://www.w3schools.com/cssref/tryit.php?filename=trycss_sel_fullscreen)
 2. Send to self or test account
 3. Open link
 4. Click "Open Fullscreen Button"